 If you qualify for financial aid, a financial aid award will be offered.
 When the award is made available, a notification will be sent to your Nicolet College email.
 Please keep your address current with the Financial Aid Office for other correspondence.
-The notification contains instructions on how to access the MyNicolet portal (NetPartner); how to view, accept, reduce, or decline the financial aid awards; and how to complete entrance counseling, a master promissory note, and additional loan counseling (called Financial Awareness Counseling) for the federal direct loans.
+The notification contains instructions on how to access the MyNicolet portal (NetPartner); how to view, accept, reduce, or decline the financial aid awards; and how to complete entrance counseling, and a master promissory note for the federal direct loans.
 If accepting a direct loan for the first time, you must visit studentaid.gov to complete both entrance counseling and a master promissory note before the loan can be processed.
-Students who have received any federal student loans in the past, are taking out new loans, and whose social security number (SSN) ends in an even number, will be required to complete the additional loan counseling titled "Financial Awareness Counseling" (FAC).
 If either of these steps is not completed, the loan(s) will be rescinded.
 You can also apply for federal work study opportunities through the Financial Aid Office.